Triple M Brisbane: Digital Radio

-Triple M is simulcast on Digital Radio in Brisbane.
+Triple M is a simulcast on Digital Radio in Brisbane.
 It is hosted on Ensemble 2 with all of Southern Cross Austereo's digital offerings.

-In 2018, Triple M Launched "Triple M Soft Rock", which played mostly 80's pop-rock, and regular stadium rock, available on DAB+ and on the Triple M App.
-In 2022, it became "Triple M 80's", to reflect better on what it played.
+In 2018, Triple M Launched "Triple M Soft Rock", that predominantly played 80's pop-rock and regular stadium rock, accessible on DAB+ and on the Triple M App.
+In 2022, it was rebranded as "Triple M 80's", to better represent its music content.